 10,000 hours of Educating Others– To be a leader in the industry, and considered great, you must have the respect of your peers.
 How do you achieve this?
 Answer: 10,000 hours educating others!
 You need to be able to answer questions when asked, you need to write articles, present and provide courses to your peers.
 Educating others is a powerful tool for reassuring your own knowledge, as well as progressing yourself in the field.
 Those in the industry who are considered ‘gurus’, are consistently educating others, and are providing feedback to others.
 Their opinions are sought, is because they have earned respect in the industry.

 10,000 hours of Training Clients– there is no substitute for time spent training your clients.
-The hours of preparation and training clients is where the knowledge is applied and the gap between knowledge and practice is bridged.
-To have the respect of the industry it is essential that those who are educating others are still working in the industry themselves, or have vast enough experience.
-Otherwise those in the industry will not believe they know what it is like to work in the industry and overcome the problems often presented.
+The hours of preparation and training clients is where the knowledge is applied.
+The gap between knowledge and practice is bridged.
+To have the respect of the industry it is essential that those who are educating others are still working in the industry themselves.
+Otherwise they will not believe they know what it is like to work and overcome the problems often presented.
 I refer to programming for different people with different circumstances and goals and getting the best out of each and every one of them.
 It is probably the easiest of the areas to gain the 10,000 hours, as it is the one that is considered ‘work’.
 If 30 clients a week are trained the 10,000 hours will be accrued in 7 years.

 10,000 hours of Training Yourself– It is essential that the personal trainer spend time training themselves.
-For a trainer to understand what the clients are going through, feeling and experiencing, they need to have done so themselves.
+For a trainer to understand what the clients are going through they need to have done so themselves.
 Too many personal trainers are living unhealthy lifestyles and not practicing what they preach: training.
 This is not acceptable!
 Leading an active lifestyle is essential, as is eating a healthy diet!
 These should be priorities for any personal trainer!
 Trainers must also be role models.

 10,000 hours of training is what it takes to be great personal trainer.
-10,000 hours of deadlifts, squats, chin-ups, burpees, gymnastics, plyometrics, running, rowing, swimming, boxing, wrestling, stretching, and any other variety of exercise imaginable.
+Hours of deadlifts, squats, chin-ups, burpees, gymnastics, plyometrics, running, rowing, swimming, boxing, wrestling, stretching, and any other variety of exercise imaginable.
 10,000 hours of sweat, tears, injuries, questions, sore muscles, and other tests, are what it takes to be the best in the industry of personal training.
 This equates to 14 years of training at one hour a day for 5 days a week.
-This might seem like a lot, but isn’t much at all, when considering fields such as medicine, where it takes 10 years of hard work to attain a qualification, let alone being considered great in your field.
-It is not essential for all personal trainers to be great and thus not all are.
-The commitment to attain these levels of knowledge etc is immense and thus only those with the highest motivations and passion attain them.
+This might seem like a lot, but isn’t much at all, when considering fields such as medicine.
+It takes 10 years of hard work to attain a qualification in medicine, and even more to be considered great in your field It is not essential for all personal trainers to be great and thus not all are.
+The commitment to attain these levels of knowledge is immense and only those with motivations and passion will attain them.

 10,000 hours is what it takes to be a great personal trainer!